peschwartz/DD2480-DECIDE/README.md

 - Implementation of the FUV and launch computation functions
 - Implementation of the FUV and launch tests
 - Initial readme structure
-- Debugging and fixingthe input parsing function
+- Debugging and fixing the input parsing function

 ## Way of Working